 Policy Types

 Life insurance falls into one of these two categories: term life insurance and whole life insurance.
 Younger buyers often opt for term life insurance because it affords them the most coverage for the least money.
-Term life insurance is inexpensive, especially for people who are young and healthy.
+The best life insurance providers often offer term life insurance, which is inexpensive, especially for people who are young and healthy.
 This type of policy covers you for a set period or term at a fixed monthly rate.
 Once the term expires, the policy terminates unless it’s renewed.

 Whole life insurance gives you coverage for the rest of your life, provided you pay the premiums.
 Whole life policies also have a tax-deferred cash value that accumulates each year.
 While more expensive, a whole life insurance policy lets you retain the protection you’ve paid for without expiring.